-Make an ice bath by filling a large bowl about a third full with ice cubes and adding a cup or so of water so they’re floating.
-Nest a smaller metal bowl (at least 2 quarts/liters) over the ice, pour 1 cup (250 ml) of the milk into the inner bowl, and rest a mesh strainer on top of it.
+Make an ice bath by filling a large bowl about a third full of ice cubes and adding a cup or so of water so they’re floating.
+Nest a smaller metal bowl (at least 2 quarts/liters) over the ice, pour 1 cup (250 ml) of the milk into the inner bowl and rest a mesh strainer on top of it.

 Whisk the yolks in a small bowl and gradually pour some of the warm caramel mixture over the yolks, stirring constantly.
 Scrape the warmed yolks back into the saucepan and cook the custard using a heatproof utensil, stirring constantly (scraping the bottom as you stir) until the mixture thickens.
 If using an instant-read thermometer, it should read 160°-170°F (71°-77°C).
 Pour the custard through the strainer into the milk set over the ice bath, add the vanilla, then stir frequently until the mixture is cooled down.
 Refrigerate at least 8 hours or until thoroughly chilled.

 Freeze the mixture in your ice cream maker according to the manufacturer’s instructions.

 Be sure to use good quality salt such as kosher salt, fine sea salt, fleur de sel, or sea salt flakes.
 Don’t use ordinary fine table salt; it’s far too harsh.